Lecture notes on the formation and early evolution of planetary systems: Protoplanetary Disks

 \subsubsection{Disk dispersal}

 Loss of the gaseous component of protoplanetary disks sets a time limit for the completion of gas giant formation, and will affect the environment for terrestrial planet formation as well.
-The self-similar solution for the evolution of a viscous disk (equation \ref{eq_selfsimilar}) predicts that the surface density and accretion rate decline as power-laws at late times, and hence that the transition between disk and diskless states should be gradual.
-Observationally, this is {\em not} what is observed.
-Young stars with properties intermediate between CTTS and WTTS (so called ``transition objects", though this class has multiple definitions in the literature) are relatively uncommon, and make up of the order of 10\% of the total population of stars that display at least one signature of a circumstellar disk.
-From these statistics, one infers that the time scale for clearing the disk is short -- of the order of $10^5$~yr \cite{wolk96,simon95}.
+If only accretion is involved then the self-similar solution for a viscous disk (equation \ref{eq_selfsimilar}) predicts that the surface density and accretion rate decline as power-laws at late times, and hence that the transition between disk and diskless states should be very gradual.
+This will be modified if winds remove significant amounts of either mass or angular momentum from the disk.
+The best-developed models for dispersal focus on mass loss via thermal winds (photoevaporation), but mass or angular momentum loss in MHD flows may very well play a role as well if the disk retains magnetic flux throughout its lifetime \citep{armitage13,bai16b}.

-A clue to the mechanism that may drive disk dispersal was provided by HST observations of low mass stars exposed to the strong ionizing flux produced by massive stars in the core of the Orion Nebula's Trapezium cluster \cite{odell93}.
+The original motivation for considering photoevaporarion came from HST observations of low mass stars exposed to the strong ionizing flux produced by massive stars in the core of the Orion Nebula's Trapezium cluster \cite{odell93}.
 The images reveal tadpole-shaped nebulae surrounding young stars with circumstellar disks, which are interpreted as the signature of {\em photoevaporation} and escape of disk gas as a result of illumination by external ionizing radiation \cite{johnstone98}.
 The physics underlying this process is relatively simple \cite{bally82,shu93,hollenbach94}, and is closely related to the well-studied problem of Compton heated winds from accretion disks in Active Galactic Nuclei \cite{begelman83}.
 Extreme ultraviolet (EUV) photons with $E > 13.6 \ {\rm eV}$ ionize and heat a surface layer of the disk, raising it to a temperature $T \simeq 10^4 \ {\rm K}$ characteristic of an HII region.
 The sound speed in the photoionized gas is $c_s \simeq 10 \ {\rm kms}^{-1}$.
 Outside a critical radius $r_g$, given by,

 the sound speed in the hot gas exceeds the local Keplerian speed.
 The gas is then unbound, and flows away from the disk as a thermal wind.
 For a Solar mass star, $r_g$ as estimated by equation (\ref{eq_rg}) is at 9~AU.